thuml/Self-Tuning/README.md

 This open-sourced code will download and prepare public datasets.
 We do not host or distribute these datasets, vouch for their quality or fairness, or claim that you have licenses to use the dataset.
 It is your responsibility to determine whether you have permission to use the dataset under the dataset's license.

-If you're a dataset owner and wish to update any part of it (description, citation, etc.), or do not want your dataset to be included in this code, please get in touch through a GitHub issue.
+If you're a dataset owner and wish to update any part of it (description, citation, etc.), or do not want your dataset to be included in this code, please get in touch with us through a GitHub issue.
 Thanks for your contribution to the ML community!